nyusternie/fapp-party/README.md

 ### https://miniapps.party

+Daily alerts, weekly summaries on the newest and most talked-about Mini Apps you won't want to miss.

-A Farcaster hackathon for Mini App builders to showcase their work for sponsored cash & prizes.
+Plus, a Farcaster hackathon for Mini App builders to showcase their work for sponsored cash & prizes.

 __Mini apps are web apps built with HTML, CSS, and Javascript that can be discovered and used within Farcaster clients.__